PM-Notes/Prince2/README.md

 - Clarifying the impact of external influences on the project before the go-ahead is given
 - Delegating authority to the Project Manager on a stage by stage basis - *Management by Exception*

-5. Manage by exception
+5. Manage by exception (Tollerances are set for each aspect of performance, Cost, Time, Scope, Quality, Risk, Benefits.
+If within tollerances o need to meet.
+Immediately escalate when forecast is expected to exceed a tollerance).
 6. Focus on products
 7. Tailor to suit the project

 # Themes

-## Plans (Theme)
+## 3 Plans (Theme)

-Project Plan
+1. Project Plan
-Stage Plan
+2. Stage Plan
-Team Plan
+3. Team Plan
 +
-Exception Plan
+4. Exception Plan

 ## Project Plan (for the whole of the project)